 I initially looked into buying from Etsy instead, but the price point seemed high for something that I thought I could do myself.
 In fact, the cost of all the supplies for a bunch of ornaments (not counting some supplies I already had on hand, like paint) totaled less than a single Etsy ornament.

-The homemade ornaments turned out great, and they’re such fun little keepsakes, so I thought I’d share a basic tutorial for how to make them in case anyone wanted to make their own.
+The homemade ornaments turned out great.
+Plud they’re such fun little keepsakes, so I thought I’d share a basic tutorial for how to make them.

 You don’t have to paint or seal it, but I usually paint and then also seal to add depth of color and shine.
-Polymer clay is also pretty clean to work with, but it does sometimes leave a bit of residue on surfaces, so I work with it on a ceramic tile.
-Here are some general tips for working with it:
+Polymer clay is also pretty clean to work with.
+However, it does sometimes leave a bit of residue on surfaces, so I work with it on a ceramic tile.
+Below are some general tips for working with it.

 - When trying to get one piece to adhere to another, it helps to score the surfaces where the two pieces will touch with one of your tools so the clay can kind of grab the other piece (picture the way Velcro sticks together).
 In the picture above, I’m scoring the place where I will attach my window “glass.”

 - Try to make things a fairly uniform thickness.
 The baking time is based on thickness, so it helps to make it generally even.

 - The clay will get lots of nicks and scratches as you work with it.
 That’s normal.
 Periodically use your finger or a tool to gently smooth out those areas.

 - In general, you’ll want to work from big details to small details.